ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 * The set of aggregators and necessary cryptographic keying material to use; and
 * The PPM scheme to use.
 This is to some extent dictated by the previous choices.
+* The minimum "batch size" of reports which canbe aggregated.

 These parameters are distributed out of band to the clients and to the aggregators.
 Each task is identified by a unique 32-byte ID.